 Education will be provided to staff and parents/guardians about identifying and responding to mental health concerns/issues.

-Students will be provided with accesswill h to counselors/social workers across all grade levels.
+Students will be provided with access to counselors/social workers across all grade levels.

 Administrators will direct teachers in the coordination of the scheduling of major assessments and projects, reducing academic overload.